2. Attachment and Trust Instead Of Goodies

 I make corrections with a well-dosed, deep and emotionally controlled “NO!” and possibly a push, or poke, to show that this behaviour is out of the question.
 Depending on the strength of the required correction, I also use body language to show that this behaviour is not acceptable.

-2.11 Calibration - the correct intensity of energy when using stop-signals and corrections
+2.12 Calibration – the correct intensity for instructions, commands, stop-signals and corrections

 I make corrections with a well-dosed, deep and emotionally controlled “NO!” and possibly add a simultaneous nudge to show that this behaviour is out of the question.
 Depending on the strength of the required correction, I also use body language to show that this behaviour is not acceptable.